druids/django-pymess/docs/sms.rst

 SMS
 ===

-SMS messages that is stored inside Django model class defined later, are send via SMS backend.
+SMS messages that are stored inside Django model class defined later, are sent via SMS backend.
 There are implemented several SMS backends, every backed uses differend SMS service like twillio or AWS SNS.
 For sending SMS message you can use function ``pymess.backend.sms.send`` or ``pymwess.backend.sms.send_template``.

 .. function:: send(recipient, content, **sms_attrs)

   Function has two required attributes ``recipient`` which is phone number of the receiver and ``content``.
-Attribute ``content`` is text message that will be send inside the SMS body.
-If setting ``PYMESS_SMS_USE_ACCENT`` is set to ``False`` accent in the content will be replaced by appropriate ascii characters.
+Attribute ``content`` is a text message that will be sent inside the SMS body.
+If setting ``PYMESS_SMS_USE_ACCENT`` is set to ``False``, accent in the content will be replaced by appropriate ascii characters.
 The last non required attribute ``**sms_attrs`` is extra data that will be stored inside SMS message model.

 .. function:: send_template(recipient, slug, context)

-  The second function is used for sending prepared templates that is stored inside template model (class that extends ``pymess.models.sms.AbstractSMSTemplate``.
-The first attribute ``recipient`` is phone nnumber of the receiver, ``slug`` is key of the template and ``context`` is dictionary that contains context data for rendering SMS content from the template.
+  The second function is used for sending prepared templates that are stored inside template model (class that extends ``pymess.models.sms.AbstractSMSTemplate``).
+The first attribute ``recipient`` is phone number of the receiver, ``slug`` is key of the template and ``context`` is a dictionary that contains context data for rendering SMS content from the template.

 Models
 ------